Javklin/tp_analyse_code_EPSI/README.md

 1 base – 0 maintenant

 81 check for precondition should be simplified
+1 base – 0 maintenant

+82 format strings should be used correctly
-1 base – X maintenant
+1 base – 0 maintenant